Improved Massively Parallel Computation Algorithms for MIS, Matching, and Vertex Cover: Integral Matching and Improved Approximation

 \subsection{Acknowledgments}

 We thank Zeyong Li, Daan Nilis, and anonymous reviewers for their valuable feedback.
 S.M.~is grateful to his co-authors for the previous collaboration in~\cite{czumaj2017round} that was the starting point of this project.
+We are also grateful to Christoph Grunau for valuable discussions and for pointing out an imprecision in the previous proof of \cref{claim:change-of-sigma}.
 R.R.~was supported by NSF award numbers CCF-1650733, CCF-1733808, CCF-1740751, IIS-1741137 and Israel Science Foundation Grant 1147/09.
 Most of the work on this paper has been carried out while C.K.~was at the University of Warwick, where he was supported by the Centre for Discrete Mathematics and its Applications (DIMAP) and by EPSRC award EP/N011163/1.
 Part of this work has been carried out while S.M.~was visiting MIT.